-2023 2022 Foundation's Policy Target Ratio of fundraising expenses to fundraising revenue 33.4% 25.5% less than 25% Ratio of total expenses to total revenue 32.5% 25.0% less than 30%
+2025 2024 Foundation's Policy Target Ratio of fundraising expenses to fundraising revenue 12.0% 44.7% less than 25% Ratio of total expenses to total revenue 17.5% 47.1% less than 30%

-For purposes of the above calculations, donations to the Hospital and unrealized gains or losses on investments are excluded.
+For purposes of the above calculations, amounts transferred to the Hospital and unrealized gains or losses on investments are excluded.
+These calculations include all of activities of both Annual Fundraising and Capital Campaign activities.
+A breakdown of these activities and their impacts on fundraising expense ratios is included in Note 8.